katkapsasky/mildew-detector/README.md

 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

+### Forking on GitHub

+To make a copy of the GitHub repository to use on your own account, you can fork the repository with the following steps.:

+- On the Github repository [page](https://github.com/katkapsasky/mildew-detector), go to the 'Fork' button on the top right of the page, and click to create a copy of the repository on your own GitHub account.

+### Cloning

+- On the page for the [repository](https://github.com/katkapsasky/mildew-detector), click the 'Code' button
+- To clone the repository using HTTPS, copy the HTTPS URL provided there
+- Open your CLI application of choice and change the current working directory to the location where you want the cloned directory to be created.
+- Type git clone, and then paste the previously copied URL to create the clone

 ## Main Data Analysis and Machine Learning Libraries